Pina Colada Ice Cream Recipe

 If you like piña coladas… getting caught in the rain.
 If you’re not into yoga, if you have half a brain.
+I honestly can’t help myself sometimes.
+And yes, you will now have that song stuck in your head for the majority of the day.
+(Terribly sorry, but only a little!)

-Make your favorite frozen drink into tropical Piña Colada Ice Cream!
+Turn your favorite frozen drink into tropical Piña Colada Ice Cream!
 Loads of coconut and pineapple will have you feeling like you are on vacation.

-What if you didn’t need to get out the blender and you could keep your summer crush in the freezer?
+But what if… you didn’t need to get out the blender and you could keep your summer crush in the freezer?
 You can with Piña Colada Ice Cream!

 If you are looking for ice cream maker ice cream recipes, check these out: